gilescope/dotsamaworld/README.md

 Currently new extrinsics and events fall from the sky and land once they are finalised by grandpa.

+The colors of the parachain blocks are the same color as the relay chain that secures them.

 !
 There may be bugs, what you see may not be correct - please double check any info you read here with external sources before doing any transactions based on this info. !

 ## What can I do?